Module control.files

 """Moves a directory if it exists as directory.

-Refuses the operation in the target exists.
+Refuses the operation if the target exists.

 """